bartekbrak/gwaith/README.md

 The library makes a few assumtions about the data that ECB provides that might not hold and would require extra live testing:

+- The library does not allow controlling how many days back should be taken into account
 - Currency feeds provide rates on distinct dates, if this breaks and two identical dates are provided, the earlier will be forgotten
-- The CSV processor creates a generator, this for the sake of the API cosistency but this processor does not return anything, it writes directly to the object provided, be it stdout or file, this might be surprising to the end user
+- The CSV processor creates a generator, this for the sake of the API consistency but this processor does not return anything, it writes directly to the object provided, be it stdout or file, this might be surprising to the end user

+# TODO

+- Allow limiting days back that rates are collected from, currently at whatever RSS gives, as of time of writing, five working days

 # Contributing